nyachloe/linux-mcsr-waywall/doc/post_install/terminal.md

 # Super User Privileges

 - Super user privileges are admin privileges or elevated privileges given to a user in any UNIX system.
+This should have been enabled during the [installation process](https://nyachloe.github.io/linux-mcsr-waywall/installation.html).
 - To execute commands as a super user, we use the `su` command. `su` stands for switch user.
 - Try executing